DEV Community

 "I have nothing to hide.."

-Serving us with personalised content is not bad per se.
-In fact it is useful when considering apps like YouTube.
-But this type of personalised content delivery has a lasting impact on us.
+Serving us personalized content is not bad per se.
+In fact it is useful with apps like YouTube.
+But this type of personalized content delivery has a lasting impact on us.
 We only see what we want to see.
 We’re being hooked up to the screens for hours because we are fed with content that entices us.
-In essence, we are being controlled by AIs and algorithms.
+In essence, we are being controlled by algorithms.
 You won’t sit and watch an idea contradictory to your believes for hours would you?

 As an effect, our thoughts are constrained and our vision tunnelled.
-We may still be open to opinions but we just won’t listen.
-To say that “I can’t be manipulated” is dumb.
-Because you’re being manipulated that’s why you’re in front of the screen more than anywhere else.
+We may still be open to opinions but we won’t be willing to listen.
+To say that “I can’t be manipulated” is lame.
+Because you’re being manipulated and that’s why you’re in front of a screen more than anywhere else.

 To a large population, social media IS the internet.
 They believe what they see there.
-So these apps/services should be responsible for whatever unethical activities are going on in their platforms.
+So these apps/services should be held responsible for what’s going on in their platforms.

-But companies like Facebook just don’t accept that.
-Facebook had the chance to remove hate speech from their platform using algorithms but they just won’t because apparently hate speech keeps us hooked on the screen more than positive content.
+But companies like Facebook don’t go by that norm.
+For instance, Facebook has been called out for promoting hate speech to boost user engagement but they didn’t want to do anything about it because negativity drives engagement.
 There have been multiple instances of Facebook’s ‘algorithms’ being partial to particular communities or groups.
 The removal of the farmers' protest page being a recent example.
 Believe it or not, apps like Facebook can decide election results and cause havoc in countries.

-They do this because they have data about us more than any government does and they have absolutely no regard for our well being.
+They are able to do this because they have data on us more than any government does and they have absolutely no regard for our well being.
 The only thing that matters to such companies is profit.
-They’re constantly monitoring and influencing us on everything that we do, anything that we purchase or even what friends we make.
+They’re constantly monitoring us and influencing us on everything that we do, anything that we purchase or even what friends we make.

 Data is power and it isn’t supposed to be held by one conglomerate like Facebook or Google and decide the fate of humanity.
 We all saw what happened when Google went down for a day.
 That’s the power they hold on us.
 And it is something to be wary of.